The 4 types of romantic chemistry plus 10 ingredients for creating more chemistry on your dates.

 Energy is everything.
 Joe Dispenza states in his book Becoming Supernatural, “Our emotions are energy in motion.”
 When someone experiencing a strong emotion walks into a room, their energy is often very palpable.
 So, it’s so important to get into a great frame of mind before your date; because our emotions are literally radiating off of us, and when we put off better energy, we get a more positive response from our date in return.
 Getting into a great frame of mind before a date could look like listening to a great podcast, reading a great book, calling a best friend, going for a run, or doing something you really enjoy.

 In order to conquer our fear of the unknown, we don’t just ignore it, we embrace it.
-We embrace the unknown because it brings change; and that’s a good thing.
+We embrace the unknown because it brings change, and that’s a good thing.
 The one thing that is a constant in our dating lives is change; we’re constantly changing and evolving by meeting new people, hearing their ideas and stories, and trying to make sense of why we did or didn’t click with someone; and that’s a beautiful thing.
 So, let’s stop trying to predict the outcome of our dates, stop worrying about what people think of us, and embrace change.
 At that point, we can start focusing on connecting with the person sitting in front of us.
-Read more about letting go of fear and connecting with your dates in my article and podcast, Data From 20,000 Dates Reveals 6 Steps To The Perfect First Date.
+Read more about letting go of fear and connecting with your dates in our article and podcast, How To Make a Good Impression On a First Date.

 Storytelling is such a great way to display our personalities and give insight into our lives.
 It’s one thing to tell your date that you’re spontaneous, but it’s another to show them through a story.
 People love stories.
 People relate to stories.
 We use stories to make sense of the world, to understand where we come from and where we’re going.
 When we hear a story, it activates our left and right brains.
 Our brains process information almost as if we were actually there instead of just turning words into little factoids that will soon disappear.
 Stories are emotional, experiential, and creative.
 In short, they matter.
 Try telling a story about yourself on your next date.